MOSCOW BLOG: Kremlin lays out new rules of the game for post-Trump relations

 The Team Navalny organisers of the protests did not call for protests this weekend as it was clear not enough people would show up.
 The numbers at the second demonstration last week had already dropped from the initial estimated 100,000 that protested on January 23.
 In short Navalny has failed to start a revolution.

-Part of the reason for purposeful humiliation of Borrell was to make its message crystal clear: the Kremlin will not brook any criticism or sanctions whatsoever, linked to Navalny or the domestic politics – especially with Duma elections due in September.
+Part of the reason for the purposeful humiliation of Borrell was to make its message crystal clear: the Kremlin will not brook any criticism or sanctions whatsoever linked to Navalny or domestic politics – especially with Duma elections due in September.

 Russian presidential spokesman Dmitry Peskov telegraphed this more aggressive line ahead of the Borrell meeting saying he hoped there was going to be “no link” between Russia-EU relations and the Navalny affair.
-The Kremlin has cause for concern on this score as previously the EU linked the release from prison of former Ukrainian Prime Minister Yulia Tymoshenko and aid to Ukraine, after ousted President Viktor Yanukovych jailed her on trumped up charges.
+The Kremlin has cause for concern on this score as previously the EU linked the release from prison of former Ukrainian prime minister Yulia Tymoshenko and aid to Ukraine, after ousted president Viktor Yanukovych jailed her on trumped up charges.

-Likewise, responding to Biden’s “We will not hesitate to raise the cost on Russia,” comments, Peskov retorted: ““This is very aggressive, unconstructive rhetoric, to our regret,” Peskov said.
+Likewise, responding to Biden’s “We will not hesitate to raise the cost on Russia,” comments, Peskov retorted: “This is very aggressive, unconstructive rhetoric, to our regret.”

 “Any hints of ultimatums are unacceptable to us.
-We have already said that we won’t pay attention to any lecturing announcements.”
+We have already said that we won’t pay attention to any lecturing announcements," he added.

-Will the west and EU follow through on sanctions because of Navalny?
+Will the West and EU follow through on sanctions because of Navalny?
 Both have been remarkably quiet on specifics so far, as there are several important differences in the two cases.

 Navalny is not Tikhanovskaya, nor even a Tymoshenko.
 He is a political activist with only a 4% political approval rating, according to the independent pollster the Levada Center.
 Tikhanovskaya is the nominal victor in the August 9 Belarusian presidential election and universally popular.
-Latvia has gone as far as calling Tikhanovskaya the “president-elect.”
+Latvia has gone as far as calling Tikhanovskaya the “president-elect”.

 Russia is not Belarus.
 Belarus is an insignificant economy on the EU’s periphery, whereas Russia is a major player on the international stage and a big supplier of arms, energy and raw materials to the world.
 Moreover, it is the largest consumer market in Europe and most of Europe’s leading multinational corporates are already heavily invested in the country.

 One of Navalny’s strengths has been his high international profile as “opposition leader” which has allowed him to seriously embarrass the Kremlin, but his weakness is his lack of actual popular support amongst Russian voters.
-Both Tikhanovskaya and Tymoshenko have electoral mandates (even if in Tikhanovskaya case it has never been confirmed).
+Both Tikhanovskaya and Tymoshenko have electoral mandates (even if in Tikhanovskaya's case it has never been confirmed).

 It appears that Team Navalny has miscalculated.
 In calling off this weekend's protest, Navalny’s campaign manager said they wanted to end on a high note and will focus on “international pressure.”
-However, without Tikhanovskaya’s widespread domestic political support, it appears that Navalny is banking on his high international profile to pressure the west into bringing down sanctions on Russia.
-Team Navalny has already issued a list of 35 Russian officials and businessmen that it wants the west to sanction.
+However, without Tikhanovskaya’s widespread domestic political support, it appears that Navalny is banking on his high international profile to pressure the West into bringing down sanctions on Russia.
+Team Navalny has already issued a list of 35 Russian officials and businessmen that it wants the West to sanction.
 But as push comes to shove it appears the EU is not prepared to scupper its relations with Russia entirely over the sake of one jailed activist who is not actually that popular with the Russian electorate even if his cause is just.

 Certainly the international investment community is not expecting anything more than symbolic sanctions to be imposed on Russia, as inflows into Russia’s bond and equity market have been heavy since November.